Instruction for Ceramic Sculpture

 Beside the usual state of wetness out of the bag, there are 5 consistencies of clay, each with a different colouring:

-1. wet from the bag:
+1. wet from the bag

 2. ”leather hard”: dried by leaving the sculpture uncovered for a while

-3. completely dry but “green” (=unfired),If you carve dry clay, beware of the dust, which is a health hazard – use a dust mask.
-When tidying , don’t disturbe the dry clay , don’t use a brush, use a metal scraping tool
+3. completely dry but “green” (=unfired), If you carve dry clay, beware of the dust, which is a health hazard and use a dust mask.
+When sculpting at this late stage, dampen and score the sculpture up to 3 mm depth ,: you can dow both add clay in thin layers, and carve the sculpture using a metal scraping tool

 4. biscuit fired (only up to 1000C),